Doug Black Sells 9,457 Shares of SiteOne Landscape Supply, Inc. (NYSE:SITE) Stock

-SiteOne Landscape Supply, Inc. (NYSE:SITE – Get Rating) CEO Doug Black sold 9,457 shares of the firm’s stock in a transaction that occurred on Wednesday, August 17th.
-The stock was sold at an average price of $139.18, for a total transaction of $1,316,225.26.
+SiteOne Landscape Supply, Inc. (NYSE:SITE – Get Rating) CEO Doug Black sold 9,457 shares of the company’s stock in a transaction dated Wednesday, August 17th.
+The shares were sold at an average price of $139.18, for a total value of $1,316,225.26.
 Following the transaction, the chief executive officer now directly owns 523,142 shares in the company, valued at $72,810,903.56.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+The sale was disclosed in a filing with the SEC, which is available through this link.

 Doug Black also recently made the following trade(s):